 For most of her life, Mary regularly attended mass on Sunday mornings.
 She was a parishioner of the West Thompson Church and St. Joseph's Church in North Grosvenordale.
 Her death has left a void that no one could possibly fill.
-She always found great solace in nature and may everyone who loved her find peace and healing there Thank you to everyone who has touched her life.
-In accordance with Mary's wishes, the services will be pri- In lieu of flowers, please donate in Mary's memory to the Quiet Corner Garden Club, PO Box 1004, Woodstock, Hease join us for a memorial service to honor
+She always found great solace in nature and may everyone who loved her find peace and healing there as well.
+Thank you to everyone who has touched her life.
+In accordance with Mary's wishes, the services will be private.
+In lieu of flowers, please donate in Mary's memory to the Quiet Corner Garden Club, PO Box 1004, Woodstock, CT 06281 every direction around her home and also planted vegetable gardens.
+She was an active member of the Quiet Corner Garden Club.
+Anne shared her time with organizations she was passionate about.
+She was treasurer for the CT Appalachian Mountain Club, on the Board of Directors at the Mercy Centre in payable to: Appalachian Mountain Club Al Puches, Treasurer, 32 Highland Ave, Redding, CT 06896 Please add a memo to the check: "Connecticut Teen Wilderness Fund in memory of Anne Latham" Wanda E. Poplawski, 89